getnithesh/cbh-project/Ticket_Breakdown.md

     Acceptance Criteria
         1. When I am generating the shift reports of  my agent I shall be able to see the custom agent if of the agent specific to our facility.
+        2. If the custom agent id is empty show the agent id from database as it works currently.

     Technical Approach
          Update the UI of the report in a such way that to use the custome agent id returned from `getShiftsByFacility` as part of the metadata and display the same instead of the agent id.